What happens after the intro?

 Step 2 — 🕵🏼 Scoping session

-This is where we hash out a detailed project scope in an effort to produce an accurate budget and timeline.
-In contrast to the intro call which is 1-on-1, we bring a project manager and any relevant team members into the scoping session and we invite you to do the same.
+This is where we create a detailed digital product roadmap and define a clear scope to produce an accurate software development budget and timeline.
+Unlike the intro call, the scoping session includes a project manager and key team members, and we invite you to bring stakeholders as well.

 In the scoping session we: